sgroundwater/rules_api_post/README.txt

 See: https://www.drupal.org/project/rules_http_client

-Along with a  simple Rules plugin, some extra configs are included for an API Transaction content type.
+Along with a  simple Rules plugin, some extra configs are included for adding an API Transaction content type.

 Behind the scene, "drupal_http_request" (curl) is used to make the HTTP calls, Rules handles the UI to setting you authentication